Actindo-AG/Documentation/Taxes/Integration/03_ManageTaxZones.md

   ![Changes saved](../../Assets/Screenshots/Taxes/Settings/TaxClasses/ChangesSaved.png "[Changes saved]")

 4. Press **F5** to initialize the *Core1 Platform* and to apply the changes.
   The edited tax zone is displayed in the list of tax rates.

 ## Delete a tax zone

 Delete a tax zone that is no longer applicable.

-> [Warning] Be aware that any deletion is permanent and cannot be undone.
+> [Caution] Be aware that any deletion is permanent and cannot be undone.
 Besides, a deletion may have far-reaching consequences for the proper functioning of the system, as the *Taxes* module interacts with the *Order management* module and, indirectly, with the *Accounting* module.

 #### Prerequisites